oribarilan/lensline.nvim/README.md

 ### Known Issues

 * **C# Reference Counts**: May show +1 due to LSP server differences in handling `includeDeclaration`
-* **Pyright Log Spam**: When querying references, Pyright emits "Finding references..." progress messages that can clutter the UI.
-The plugin automatically suppresses these by default with `quiet_lsp = true`.
+* **Pyright Log Spam**: When querying references, Pyright emits "Finding references..." progress messages that can clutter the UI (especially with noice.nvim/fidget.nvim).
+The plugin automatically suppresses these by default with `providers.lsp.silent_progress = true`.
+This only affects known spammy progress messages and has no impact on other LSPs or other Pyright functionality (diagnostics, hover, completion, etc.).

 ### LSP Log Filtering